shaunaweiss/JobCoin/README.md

 ### Future Feature Adds
 * Add a random delay to the tasks responsible for sending the "mixed" transactions to enhance the anonymity of the mixing process.
 * Additional Retry Mechanisms- If calls to the external jobcoin API Fail, enqueue the tasks in question to retry at a later cron interval.
-  * Further, if for some reason one of the "outgoingAddresses" does not exist or the transaction fails to go through, implement a solution that enables the coins can be sent to one of the other provided addresses, and if all else fails, back to the original sender address.
+  * Further, if for some reason one of the "outgoingAddresses" does not exist or the transaction fails to go through, implement a solution that enables the coins to be sent to one of the other provided addresses, and if all else fails, back to the original sender address.

+_Additional Implementation ideas are available in the comments of many classes._

 ## Resources
 * [Jobcoin API](https://jobcoin.gemini.com/tremble/api/)